-Physical Science may be studied as Physical Science or Physical Science (Analytical).
-The topics covered in each course are the same, with the Physical Science (Analytical) students using a more mathematical and analytical approach to help prepare for further studies in the sciences.
-Students study Physical Science or Physical Science (Analytical) for the full year.
+Physical Science may be studied as Physical Science (Core) or Physical Science (Analytical).
+The topics covered in each course are the same, with the Physical Science (Analytical) students using a more mathematical and analytical approach to help prepare for further studies in pre-tertiary Physical Sciences (Physics & Chemistry).
+Students study Physical Science (Core) or Physical Science (Analytical) for the full year.

-Physical Science provides students with a solid foundation for further studies in the Physical Sciences at pre-tertiary level.
+Physical Science (Core) provides students with a solid foundation for further studies in all sciences at pre-tertiary level.
 Students will gain an appreciation of aspects of Physics, Chemistry and Astronomy and will design and carry out a range of practical tasks to investigate phenomena.
-This course provides a very good introduction to the physical sciences as taught at Clemes and is a good choice for students who require a structured program.
+This course provides a very good introduction to all sciences taught at Clemes and is a good choice for students who require a structured program.

-Physical Science (Analytical) consolidates the application of mathematical skills to the sciences and is also aimed at students who are intending to study the Physical Sciences or Biology in their pre-tertiary studies.
+Physical Science (Analytical) consolidates the application of mathematical skills to the sciences and is also aimed at students who are intending to study Physical Sciences in their pretertiary studies.
 This course supports students in developing skills in analysis and evaluation of scientific processes and investigations.
 Students should be motivated and have sound mathematical skills in order to enrol in this course.
-This course will benefit students intending to study Physics, Chemistry or Biology in the International Baccalaureate.
+This course will benefit students intending to study Physics or Chemistry in the IB or TCE.